micans/pick/README.md

 -  `--onames=<csv>` Override output column names to be taken from comma-separated values.

--  `--idx-list`        Output list of selected indexes.
+-  `--idx-list`        Output list of selected indexes (on a single line).
-   `--name-list`       Output list of selected column names.
+   `--name-list`       Output list of selected column name (on a single line).
+   `--idx-map`         Output pairs of selected <index> <column name>, one per line.
-   These can be combined.
-If combined, indexes will always come before names (transpose the output to obtain an index-name mapping).
-Pick will exit if any of them is used.
+   Pick will exit after any of them is used.

 -  `--version` Output version number; outputs a corresponding git tag and date tag.
 The aim is for this to be the git tag `x` of commit `x` that is prior